Hansi

 Hansi, is a city and municipal council in Hisar district in the Indian state of Haryana.
-It appears that at one time Hansi was larger, more prosperous and more important than Hisar.
-The town has several important buildings of archeological importance.
+Earlier Hansi was larger, more prosperous and more important city than Hisar, as evident by several important buildings of archeological importance.
+Hansi is also known for its famous sweet, peda, which is made from milk.

-In 2016, the Haryana government put forward a proposal to carve the new Hansi district out of the Hisar district.

 History

+Dr. Bhup Singh, historian, has written Hansi ka Etias (lit.
+History of Hansi), a book published by Rotary International.